How a running transformation can inspire positive change that lasts a lifetime

 Inspired by these runners?
 It's no wonder.
 Each of them has discovered the day-in, day-out joy of running, and it adds meaning to their lives.
 None of it was an overnight process, however, and Perkoff, Crooker, and Clary all found that reaching this powerful place with the sport occurred in bits and pieces.

 "The best advice I ever received is to do everything in stages," says Crooker.
 "My dad shared helpful words of advice before I was running, from bowling, actually.
 He told me to 'Make spares and the strikes will come.'
-When I started to run longer distances, the miles were spares and the race goals were strikes.
+When I started to run longer distances, the kilometres were spares and the race goals were strikes.
 This made everything easier."

 Perkoff found that avoiding the comparison trap helped her find joy in her running.
 "It's important to set your own goals that will make you happy and feel accomplished," she advises.
 "Aim for consistency, but give yourself some grace.
 If your body needs a day off or some extra sleep, move your run to another day or skip it altogether.
 It's about the long-term process."